-In June 2012, the Board of Trustees adopted a solar Feed-In Tariff ("Solar FIT I") for up to 50 MW of solar projects connected to the Authority's electric grid.
-In October 2013, the Board of Trustees adopted a second Solar Feed-In Tariff ("Solar FIT II") for up to 100 MW and a non-solar Feed-In Tariff ("Other FIT") for up to 20 MW.
-Solar FIT I awarded approximately 43 MW of projects.
-As of June 1, 2018, 38.8 MW of these projects are operational or under construction.
-The Solar FIT II evaluation has been completed and approximately 82 MW of projects were selected.
-Executed power purchase agreements in the amount of 38.2 MW have been executed, 15.0 MW are under operation, 9.4 MW are under construction, and an additional 8.7 MW (6 projects) are undergoing final evaluation by developers or the power purchase agreements are being finalized.
-Proposals in the amount of 10.2 MW were selected for the nonsolar Other FIT 2, three projects have withdrawn and three projects totaling 6.0 MW have executed a power purchase agreement.
+In October 2013, the Board adopted a Solar Feed-In Tariff ("Solar FIT II") for up to 100 MW and a non-solar Feed-In Tariff ("Other FIT") for up to 20 MW.
+The Solar FIT II evaluation has been completed, approximately 82 MW of projects were selected.
+As of April 7, 2020, 23 projects totaling 32.19 MWs have executed power purchase agreements out of which 22 projects (30.57 MW) are in operation; 1 project (1.61 MW) is under construction.
+10.2 MW of proposals were selected for the non-solar Other FIT of which 3 projects have withdrawn and 3 projects totaling 6.0 MW have executed a power purchase agreement and are under construction as of April 16, 2020.

-In December 2015, the Authority issued the 2015 Renewable RFP and on May 18, 2016, posted for public comment a Feed-In Tariff for Commercial Solar Photovoltaic Renewable Resources for up to 20 MW ("FIT III") and a Fuel Cell Feed-In Tariff for up to 40 MW ("FIT IV").
-Responses to the 2015 Renewable RFP were received on June 22, 2016 and evaluation results were presented to the Board of Trustees with the selection of two projects at the July 26, 2017 Board meeting.
-Power purchase agreement negotiations are underway for Riverhead Solar 2, a 36 MW solar project, and Long Island Solar Calverton, a 22.9 MW solar project.
-Both projects have a projected COD of December 31, 2020.
-Upon contract negotiations and environmental process completion (SEQRA or Article 10), the Board is expected to act on the power purchase agreements.
+In December 2015, the Authority issued a Request for Proposals ("RFP") for Renewable Capacity and Energy (the "2015 Renewable RFP") and on May 18, 2016, posted for public comment a Feed-in Tariff for Commercial Solar Photovoltaic Renewable Resources for up to 20 MW ("FIT III") and a Fuel Cell Feed-in Tariff for up to 40 MW ("FIT IV").
+Responses to the 2015 Renewable RFP were received on June 22, 2016 and evaluation results were presented to the Board with the selection of two projects at the July 26, 2017 Board meeting.
+The Long Island Solar Calverton project, a 22.9 MW solar generation was approved by the Office of the NYS Comptroller in June 2020.
+The Riverhead Solar 2 project, a 36 MW solar project, is currently undergoing the Article 10 process.
+Upon successful contract negotiations and Article 10 process completion, the Board is expected to act on the Riverhead Solar 2 power purchase agreement.